bibanon/bibanon/Home.md

 We need your help and contribution to succeed.
 Create a Github account to edit this wiki.
 Then check out the [[Current Projects]] or [[Teams]] section if you'd like to start somewhere.

-You can also talk to us at our IRC channel at `irc.rizon.net #bibanon` .
-And an anonymous textboard is in the works.
+You can join in at [our imageboard thread at tb.vyrd.net.](http://tb.vyrd.net/net/res/46.html#46) Or check out our IRC channel at `irc.rizon.net #bibanon` .

 ### Introduction to Internet Culture